nus-cs2103-AY2223S1/ip/docs/README.md

 This command will prompt Duke to address the user as `Lain` from now on.
 There is no limit to how many times the alias may be changed.
 This command does not affect any bound data to the user.

 ---
+### Setting Profile Pictures

+Both the user's image and Duke's image may be changed with the command `set picture`.
+An explorer window to the profile pictures directory will be opened, with which the user may change the images used.

+General format: `set picture`

+**Example**
+``
+set picture
+``

+Note that the file names `User.png` and `Duke.png` must remain the same as the program uses these names to find the correct images to load.
+If either image does not exist, the program will load the default images to use for Duke and the User and save a copy into the save folder to use next time.

+---
 ## Saving

 ### Autosaving

 Duke automatically performs saves after crucial operations that modify user data, such as adding tasks.
 No user interference is required.

+The save file is saved into JSON format.

 Duke will also save the file every 5 minutes.